 · Marker assisted breeding

 · Genetics and genomics of traits of interest in crops

-Population structure studies will be considered for review in the section only if accompanied by association studies, or other relevant analysis.
+Population structure studies will be taken in consideration only if accompanied by association studies, or other relevant analysis.
 A focus on applications is desirable, but the section is also open to fundamental science articles as long as they are of direct relevance to plant breeding.